fadden/CiderPress2/ndocs/top/Install.md

  - Mac OS: the command should have been made executable when unzipped; if not, use `chmod +x cp2` to make it executable.
 You then need to remove the quarantine flag from the files, or the system will not allow you to execute them.
-In the directory where the files were unpacked, run `xattr -d comp.apple.quarantine *`.
+In the directory where the files were unpacked, run `xattr -d com.apple.quarantine *`.
 Run `./cp2 version` to confirm this was successful.

 The commands are: